Free fall: Uniform gravitational field with air resistance

 Using the figure of 56 m/s for the terminal velocity of a human, one finds that after 10 seconds he will have fallen 348 metres and attained 94% of terminal velocity, and after 12 seconds he will have fallen 455 metres and will have attained 97% of terminal velocity.
-Gravity field is (vertical) position-dependent g(y): when $y_0 \ll R$, $g/g_o=1-2y_0/R$.
-Linear decrease with height, small height compared to Earth's radius R = 6379 km.
+Gravity field is (vertical) position-dependent g(y): when $y_0\ll R,$ $g/g_o=1-2y_0/R.$ Linear decrease with height, small height compared to Earth's radius $R=$ 6379 km.

 However, when the air density cannot be assumed to be constant, such as for objects falling from high altitude, the equation of motion becomes much more difficult to solve analytically and a numerical simulation of the motion is usually necessary.
-The figure shows the forces acting on small meteoroids falling through the Earth's upper atmosphere (an acceleration of 0.1 km/s² is 10 g_{0}).
+The figure shows the forces acting on small meteoroids falling through the Earth's upper atmosphere (an acceleration of 1.0 km/s² is $100g_0$).
 HALO jumps, including Joe Kittinger's and Felix Baumgartner's record jumps, also belong in this category.